mesosphere-backup/dcos-metrics/plugins/librato/README.md

-# Librato Service Plugin for DC/OS
+# Librato Plugin for DC/OS Metrics

 This plugin sends all metrics collected by the dcos-metrics service to [Librato][1].